 There was silence.
-I could hear footsteps and then the intruder stepped out of the shadows into the light, taking cover behind Tommy, using him as a shield.
+I could hear footsteps, and then the intruder stepped out of the shadows into the light.
+He was taking cover behind Tommy, using him as a shield.
 One hand covered Tommy’s mouth and the other held a pocket knife to his neck.
 The hands were dirty, fingernails long.
 I saw his face.
 It was the escaped molester from the poster we saw earlier.

 I pointed the gun at him and he ducked behind Tommy.
 “Careful, now,” he snarled.
 “You don’t want anything to happen to your little friend friend here…”

 Tommy bit down on the man’s hand and kicked back like a donkey as hard as he could.

 “Shoot this faggot, Ethe!” yelled Tommy.

 I pulled the trigger but it wouldn’t budge.